sennykalidien/tv-maze-vue3-exercise/README.md

 The decision behind this is that I want to display my thinking process and how I would approach a project the best. i.e. by thinking more abstract and future proof.

 For example:
-- What if we want to use different apis to get shows or additional information about a show?
+- Use different apis to get shows or additional information about a show
-- What if we want to show more than just shows?
-- What if we want to display the shows in a different way?
+- Display movies fetched from a different API
-- What if we want to categorize the shows differently?
+- What if we want to standardise the data further
+- Seperate the data from the view logic
+- Business logic from the view logic

 ### TO DO
 - [x] Create a Vue / Nuxt 3 project